|Date of Birth||19 November 1962, Los Angeles, California, USA|

 Alicia Christian Foster was born in Los Angeles on November 19, 1962.
 She is the daughter of Evelyn Ella "Brandy" (Almond) and Lucius Fisher Foster III, an Air Force lieutenant colonel and later real estate broker.
 Brandy had filed for divorce in 1959 after having three children with Lucius, but the exes had a brief re-encounter in 1962 which resulted in Alicia's birth.
-Her older siblings nicknamed her "Jodie," a name she has used in her profession.
-When she was just three years old, Jodie began acting in commercials, most notably for Coppertone sunblock.
-When she was five, Jodie landed her first acting role on the TV show Mayberry R.F.D.
+Her older siblings nicknamed her "Jodie", a name she has used in her profession.
+She started her career at the age of two and made commercials for four years before making her debut as an actress in the TV series Mayberry R.F.D.
 (1968), on which her brother, Buddy Foster, was a regular.
 She stayed very busy as a child actress, working on television programs such as The Doris Day Show (1968), Adam-12 (1968), The Courtship of Eddie's Father (1969), The Partridge Family (1970), Bonanza (1959), and Gunsmoke (1955).
 In movies, her roles included playing Raquel Welch's daughter in Kansas City Bomber (1972) and a delinquent tomboy in Alice Doesn't Live Here Anymore (1974).
-Jodie first drew attention from critics with her appearance in Taxi Driver (1976) alongside Robert De Niro and Harvey Keitel, where she played a prostitute at the tender age of 12 (she was 13 when the movie premiered) and received her first Oscar nomination as Best Supporting Actress.
-She went on to have a very successful career in her early teens with leading roles in the Disney films Freaky Friday (1976) and Candleshoe (1977) opposite veteran film legends David Niven and Helen Hayes.
-The last film Jodie made during this era was the coming-of-age drama Foxes (1980), before enrolling at Yale University.
+Jodie first drew attention from critics with her appearance in Martin Scorsese's Taxi Driver (1976) alongside Robert De Niro and Harvey Keitel, where she played a prostitute at the tender age of 12 (she was 13 when the movie premiered) and received her first Oscar nomination as Best Supporting Actress.
+She went on to have a very successful career in her early teens with leading roles in the Disney films Freaky Friday (1976) with Barbara Harris and Candleshoe (1977) opposite veteran film legends David Niven and Helen Hayes.
+The last film she made during this era was the coming-of-age drama Foxes (1980), before enrolling at Yale University.
 During her freshman year at Yale, she was attached to a worldwide scandal when a crazed and obsessed fan named John Hinckley shot President Ronald Reagan to impress her.